 Enterprise funds are maintained for departments or programs operated like private enterprises.
-The largest of these funds is the State Stores Fund, which is used for the receipts and disbursements of the Commonwealth's liquor store system.
+Two of the largest of such funds are the State Stores Fund and the State Lottery Fund.
+The State Stores Fund is used for the receipts and disbursements of the Commonwealth's liquor store system.
 Sale and distribution of all liquor within Pennsylvania is a government enterprise.
+The State Lottery Fund is also an Enterprise fund for the receipt of lottery ticket sales and lottery licenses and fees.
+Its revenues, after payment of prizes, are dedicated to paying the costs of programs benefiting the elderly and handicapped in Pennsylvania.